alissacrane123/Module-2-Resources/week-5/d4-es6-modules/homework_notes.md

 # ES6 MODULES

+Allow us to directly reference or include one JS file in another when working in the browser
+- prevents us from having to use multiple html scripts

 Browser Support for ES6 Modules
 - ES6 modules can only be used when file is specified as a `module`
+- running local web server gives you access to browser support for ES6 syntax
 - can use HTTP server to serve HTML file with <script type="module">
 	- `python3 -m http.server`
-- running local web server gives you access to browser support for ES6 syntax
+- can alternatively open `index.html` using live server

 Modules in Browser Before ES6 Support